I want to work in Antarctica. It is a dream of mine and I am willing to do any job to get there.

 There are very few job opportunities in Antarctica for anyone who isn’t a scientist or skilled support worker.
 The Cool Antarctica website has a really detailed and informative section on finding a job in Antarctica.

 National Antarctic programmes often have information about what it's like to live and work in Antarctica.
-Here are a couple of examples:
+Here are some examples:

 - Australian Antarctic Division - People in Antarctica